What Is OpenSea? A 101 Guide

 OpenSea increasingly faces more competition in the NFT space, but at the time of writing, other markets have yet to surpass OpenSea's influence on NFT trading.
 In the history of cryptocurrency, no website has had a more significant impact on making NFTs mainstream.
 While the future of OpenSea's market is unknown, it has certainly helped popularize NFT trading.

 At Worldcoin, we aim to make everyone feel comfortable experimenting with digital tokens and crypto wallets.
-That's why we're giving away DAI stablecoins to anyone interested in joining our Web3 ecosystem.
 Subscribe to our YouTube channel to learn more.